EDGEWORK

 Vacant Assembly

-These works were exhibited at an open studio event, while I practiced out of Vacant Assembly, West End, Meanjin (Brisbane) in 2024.
+• These works were exhibited at an open studio event, while I practised out of Vacant Assembly, West End, Meanjin (Brisbane) in 2024.

 FORM/FROM